 If you are a Participant, you may make rollover contributions to the Plan, subject to approval by the Plan Administrator.
 Rollover contributions are certain distributions from eligible retirement plans that are rolled over to the Plan within 60 days of their receipt by the Eligible Employee or, under this Plan, amounts which are directly transferred to this Plan from a qualified retirement plan.
-A qualified retirement plan is a qualified 401(a) plan, a 403(a) annuity plan or a 403(b) plan maintained by certain tax-exempt entities.
-You may invest rollover contributions in the same Funding Vehicles that are available for investment of Salary Reduction Contributions.
+A qualified retirement plan is either a qualified 401(a) plan, a 401(k) plan, a 403(a) annuity plan, a 403(b) plan maintained by certain tax-exempt entities, a 457 plan maintained by a governmental employer or a conduit pre-tax individual retirement account ("IRA").
+You may invest rollover contributions in the same Fund Sponsors that are available for investment of Salary Reduction Contributions.